Mxyuki/AMQ-Scripts/README.md

 Alt + T : Pressing it will enable or disable the script and send a message in chat to know in which state you are.

 # AMQ No Host

+(Not been updated in a while and really bad scripting)

 A script that give instantly Host to the last player who joined the game when someone give you Host.